RoseTeam/Futurakart/docs/Tutorial_base.md

 ## Check communication between RPi and Nucleo

-Connect the *Nucleo* to the *RPi* and you should see a green led blinks under `reset` with about 2 seconds period.
+Connect the *Nucleo* to the *RPi* and you should see a green led blinks under `reset` button with about 2 seconds period.

 To exchange messages between motor controlling card *Nucleo* and the RPi, you can simply open serial connection between the cards and check the list of topics.